Brian Hall - November 15, 2017 - Artificial Intellience, Internet Law, Internet Lawyer

 In modern times, life is less about keeping up with the Joneses and more about keeping up with the Jetsons.
-Technology has infiltrated almost every aspect of life, to the point where a dead cellphone feels like a lost limb.
-With developments in artificial intelligence and machine learning, battery-dead devices will begin to feel like lost companions.
+Technology has infiltrated almost every aspect of life, where a dead cell phone feels like a lost limb.
+With artificial intelligence (AI) and machine learning developments, battery-dead devices will begin to feel like lost companions.
 As an AI lawyer specializing in AI law, I am uniquely aware of how fast AI develops.
 ChatGPT by OpenA is the best current example of an AI service platform that is driving the explosion of public awareness about the potential of AI to change the way we live and work.
 Evangelists of the ChatGPT service believe AI will revolutionize customer service, legal services, healthcare, finance, retail, education, software programming, art, and more.

-Artificial Intelligence (AI) and machine learning both refer to software that can adjust how their coding reacts to input over time, as they “learn” more about the information they are receiving.
-From Siri to smart cars to online advertisements, artificial intelligence is currently affecting life.
-The full range of rewards, and risks, that arise from the use of these technologies has not been fully explored.
+Artificial Intelligence (AI) and machine learning refer to software that can adjust how their coding reacts to input over time as they “learn” more about the information they are receiving.
+Artificial intelligence affects life, from Siri to smart cars to online advertisements.
+The full range of rewards and risks that arise from using these technologies has not been fully explored.
 AI can automate any process, perform predictive analytics, improve information accuracy and do so in seconds.
 AI can also create better user experiences and provide more personalized services.